michael-wall/remote-object-action/README.md

 ## Liferay PaaS Setup Steps ##
 - For each Liferay PaaS environment, generate the environment specific LUFFA file based on the environment specific client-extension.yaml and application.properties details from above and copy the resulting LUFFA to the appropriate liferay\configs\[ENV]\osgi\client-extensions folder.
-- Deploy the resulting Liferay PaaS build to a non prod environment.
+- Deploy the resulting Liferay PaaS build to a the appropriate environment.
+    - You can create a single build with the appropriate copy of the CX LUFFA file in liferay\configs\dev\osgi\client-extensions, liferay\configs\uat\osgi\client-extensions and liferay\configs\prod\osgi\client-extensions etc.
-- Provision / start the Spring Boot App for the environment.
-It should be running outside of Liferay PaaS.
+- Provision / start the Spring Boot App with the environment specific configuration.
 Confirm it starts as expected.
 - Verify connectivity to the public /ready GET endpoint from the Liferay server e.g. using curl from the Liferay service shell.
 - Add an 'On After Add' Object Action to An Object and select the following from the Action > Then dropdown and Save the Object Action:
   - object-action-executor[function#mw-object-action]